-This dog is so cute and so smart, and we just absolutely love it.
+The Greyhound German Shepherd Mix is so cute and so smart, and we just absolutely love it.
 Now that we’ve learned quite a bit about the Greyhound Shepherd as a crossbreed.
 On the surface, it’s an interesting mixture.
 Both the Greyhound and the Shepherd are regal dogs, but for different reasons.
-This crossbreed is a tale of two times, one new and one old.
+The Greyhound German Shepherd Mix is a tale of two times, one new and one old.

 So is this fun hybrid the right pup for you?

 - Greyhound German Shepherd Puppies – Before You Buy…